timacdonald/json-api/README.md

 We will cover them briefly here, but we recommend reading the specification to learn more.

 As an example, say we are building out an index page for a blog.
-The page will show each post's title and excerpt, and also the name of the post's author.
-If the client wishes, they may limit the response to _only_ include the required attributes for each resource type, and exclude the other attributes, such as the post's content and the authors twitter handle.
+The page will show each post's `title` and `excerpt`, and also the `name` of the post's author.
+If the client wishes, they may limit the response to _only_ include the required attributes for each resource type, and exclude the other attributes, such as the post's `content` and the authors `twitter_handle`.

 To achieve this we will send the following request.